GsDevKit/GsDevKit_home/docs/FAQ/FAQ.md

 ---
 ---
 ####4. *When a new version of GsDevKit_home is published, how do I update my checkout?*
+When a new version is published I send an [email announcement to the GLASS mailing list][30], where I will reference a specific pull request that was used to create the release:

+![GsDevKit_home pull request][31]

 The `$GS_HOME/bin/updateGsDevKit` script does all of the work.
 The `$GS_HOME/bin/updateGsDevKit` script: